 What Should I Eat for Breakfast During Perimenopause?

 Here’s a (not so) fun fact: women are more likely than men to skip breakfast.
-Seriously!
-In a 2022 study, researchers found that 21.0% of females often and 10.8% always skip breakfast.
-Compare that to 15.0 and 8.1% among males, respectively, while 17.4% of both males and females reported skipping breakfast sometimes.
+In a 2022 study, researchers found that 21% of women often and 10.8% always skip breakfast.
+Compare that to 15 and 8.1% among men, respectively, while 17.4% of both men and women reported skipping breakfast sometimes.

 There are a lot of reasons women may skip breakfast.
 You may feel nauseous or simply not hungry first thing in the morning.
 Or perhaps it’s a matter of a time crunch and being too rushed to have a meal.
 For some women, it could be due to a desire to cut calories and lose weight through practices such as intermittent fasting.
 All of these are perfectly valid reasons.

 However, eating breakfast has several benefits to consider.
 It’s the first opportunity you have in the day to refuel your body after hours of your body going through essential regenerative functions during sleep.
 Researchers also say that eating breakfast increases dopamine levels which helps control impulses when it comes to cravings for sweets and urges to overeat well into your lunch hour.
 And according to the American Heart Association, breakfast-eaters tend to have lower rates of heart disease, high blood pressure, and high cholesterol.

 Women dealing with perimenopause who don’t usually enjoy breakfast should especially consider adding the morning meal into their daily routine.
 During (peri)menopause, fluctuations of estrogen and progesterone affect how cells respond to insulin, triggering instability in blood sugar levels and body weight.
 Research shows that frequently eating nutritionally balanced breakfasts may have important causal implications for both blood sugar and appetite control, meaning a balanced breakfast can help prevent symptoms associated with such instabilities.